1EdTech Question and Test Interoperability Overview

 THIS SPECIFICATION IS BEING OFFERED WITHOUT ANY WARRANTY WHATSOEVER, AND IN PARTICULAR, ANY WARRANTY OF NONINFRINGEMENT IS EXPRESSLY DISCLAIMED.
 ANY USE OF THIS SPECIFICATION SHALL BE MADE ENTIRELY AT THE IMPLEMENTER'S OWN RISK, AND NEITHER THE CONSORTIUM, NOR ANY OF ITS MEMBERS OR SUBMITTERS, SHALL HAVE ANY LIABILITY WHATSOEVER TO ANY IMPLEMENTER OR THIRD PARTY FOR ANY DAMAGES OF ANY NATURE WHATSOEVER, DIRECTLY OR INDIRECTLY, ARISING FROM THE USE OF THIS SPECIFICATION.

-An initial V0.5 specification was released for discussion in March 1999 and in November it was agreed to develop IMS Question & Test Interoperability v1.0 which was released as a public draft in February 2000 and as a final specification in May that year.
+An initial V0.5 specification was released for discussion in March 1999 and in November it was agreed to develop 1EdTech Question & Test Interoperability v1.0 which was released as a public draft in February 2000 and as a final specification in May that year.
 The specification was extended and updated twice, in March 2001 and January 2002.
-By February of that year in excess of 6000 copies of the IMS QTI 1.x specifications had been downloaded from the IMS web-site.
+By February of that year in excess of 6000 copies of the 1EdTech QTI 1.x specifications had been downloaded from the 1EdTech web-site.

 Since then, a number of issues of have been raised by implementers and reviewed by the QTI project team.
 Many of them were dealt with in an addendum, which defined version 1.2.1 of the specification and was released in March 2003.
 Some of the issues could not be dealt with this way as they required changes to the specification that would not be backwardly compatible or because they uncovered more fundamental issues that would require extensive clarification or significant extension of the specification to resolve.